jlyman/island/README.md

 Finally, create some debugging data.
 We created a simple script for this.
 Make any needed modifications (for your username) to `theCproject/create_debugging_data.py`, then run this file.
 You'll get a number of threads created so you can test.

+# Code Layout

+Right now there are two primary apps: `forum` and `homepage`.
+They do what you would expect -- the `forum` app does everything related to the forums, including the email list.
+The `homepage` app does both the homepage and the service area.
+The service area is not fully complete yet.

+All HTML templates on the site extend from `homepage/templates/base_template.htm`.
+Make any high-level changes there.
+All Ajax (html snippets) templates extend from `homepage/templates/base_ajax_template.htm`.
+You probably won't even need to modify the ajax one -- it is supposed to be simple.

+Correspondingly, the primary CSS document for the entire site is in `homepage/styles/base_template.css`.
+We also customized Bootstrap's look and feel in the `homepage/styles/custom.css` file, which is included in every page.

 # Committing Your Changes

 Before working, always pull the most recent changes from GitHub: `git pull origin master`.